goodlifeinc/book-summary/Effective Java -  Joshua Bloch/README.md

 ### Item 62: Avoid strings where other types are more appropriate

+Often when a piece of data comes into a program from a file, from the network, or from keyboard input, it is often in a string form.
+So there is a natural tendency to leave it that way, but this tendency is justified only if the data really is textual in nature.

+If the data is numeric, it should be translated into the appropriate numeric type, such as int, float, or BigInteger.
+If it’s the answer to a yes-or-no question, it should be translated into an appropriate enum type or a boolean.
+More generally, if there’s an appropriate value type, whether primitive or object reference, you should use it; if there isn’t, you should write one.
+Strings are poor substitutes for enum types and aggregate types.

+If an entity has multiple components, it is usually a bad idea to represent it as a single string.
+To access individual fields, you have to parse the string, which is slow, tedious, and error-prone.
+A better approach is simply to write a class to represent the aggregate, often a private static member class.

 ### Item 63: Beware the performance of string concatenation
 ### Item 64: Refer to objects by their interfaces
 ### Item 65: Prefer interfaces to reflection